wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (c) admit the evidence if it is in the interests of justice to do so.

-    (3) The Court---
+    (3) The court---

-    *   (a) must not order the exclusion of evidence sought to be adduced by the defendant (whether of an alibi, as expert evidence, or otherwise) if it appears to the Court that the defendant was not given notice in accordance with this Act of the requirements of this Act; but
+    *   (a) must not order the exclusion of evidence sought to be adduced by the defendant (whether of an alibi, as expert evidence, or otherwise) if it appears to the court that the defendant was not given notice in accordance with this Act of the requirements of this Act; but

     *   (b) if paragraph (a) applies, must adjourn the hearing if the prosecution requests an adjournment.

-    (4) Subject to subsection (3), subsection (2) does not limit the powers of a Court under any other enactment or rule of law to deal with any failure by a party to comply with the directions of the Court under this Act.
+    (4) Subject to subsection (3), subsection (2) does not limit the powers of a court under any other enactment or rule of law to deal with any failure by a party to comply with the directions of the court under this Act.

+##### 34A Information disclosed late by defendant

+*   The court may adjourn the trial if it is satisfied that evidence sought to be adduced by the defendant is, or is based on,---

+    *   (a) information of a kind to which [section 22][28] applies that was disclosed but not until after the time required by section 22(2); or

+    *   (b) information of a kind to which [section 23][29] applies that was disclosed but not within the time required by section 23(1) (including any further time allowed by the court under section 23(1)).

+    Section 34A: inserted, on 1 July 2013, by [section 7][89] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

+    Section 34A(a): amended, on 1 July 2013, by [section 6][90] of the Criminal Disclosure Amendment Act 2013 (2013 No 28).

 #### Miscellaneous provisions

 ##### 35 Certain applications must be on notice

-*   (1) A copy of an application made by the prosecutor under [section 31][38] or [32][40] must be served on the defendant by the Court or Registrar before the application is considered and determined.
+*   (1) A copy of an application made by the prosecutor under [section 31][39] or [32][41] must be served on the defendant by the court or Registrar before the application is considered and determined.

-    (2) A copy of an application made by the defendant under [section 30][37] or [31][38] or [32][40] must be served on the prosecutor before the application is considered and determined.
+    (2) A copy of an application made by the defendant under [section 30][38] or [31][39] or [32][41] must be served on the prosecutor before the application is considered and determined.

 ##### 36 Regulations